krashanoff/whoami/index.md

 ## Can't find what you're searching for?

-There used to be an impromptu reading list and some incomplete notes on cybersecurity policy and cryptographic module validation here (NIST 800-5X; FIPS 140-2 and 140-3).
+I used to host an impromptu reading list and some incomplete notes on cybersecurity policy and cryptographic module validation here (NIST 800-5X; FIPS 140-2 and 140-3).
 If, by chance, you are looking for them, you can find the original documents in the Git repository for this website at commit SHA `e070a1545f43f118750b171e70872756b1c91d2e`.
 [Link for your convenience](https://github.com/krashanoff/whoami/tree/e070a1545f43f118750b171e70872756b1c91d2e).